designing-ml/designwith_ml/index.md

 _Assignments Due Next Week_
 * Design Project #2: [Design Project: Lilt]
+* Play around with the "...what if" tool, and take note of any findings.

 _Readings For Next Week_
 * [How to Prevent Discriminatory Outcomes in Machine Learning]